geometric-intelligence/ece594n/hw_projects/README.md

 # Register

-Send the title of your project, and names of its team members, through slack to be registered.
+Send the title of your project, and names of its team members, through the #general channel on slack to be registered.

 # Guidelines

 - Create a new folder in this folder with the name of your project.
 - In this new folder:
   - Add python files.
-  - Add the Jupyter notebook that represents your project's report.
+  - Add the Jupyter notebook, or Google Colab, that represents your project's report.
   - Make sure to indicate which teammate did which part of the work.
 - You can submit code to this repository anytime until the day of your presentation.